 Dave

-So… what are we doing?
+So… what am I doing?
 When I started this project (first commit 2024-04-05), I didn’t know exactly, beyond designing a peer-to-peer network application that disseminates information.
 Now my vision is finally becoming clear, and I’m able to describe it.

-I’m writing a peer-to-peer application that allows anyone, or any device, to read and write information without a key, token, or value transaction of any kind.
+I’m writing a peer-to-peer application that allows anyone, or any device, to read and write information without a value transaction of any kind.
 A writer pays in CPU cycles and electricity, while a reader pays in network participation.

 Simplicity, anonymity, efficiency, performance, and high availability are key aspects that I’m aiming for.